 6. A nursing pillow

-Finding a comfortable nursing position can be tough while you get used to breastfeeding.
-Make sure to have a nursing pillow like this one or this one nearby so you can prop up your baby and make yourself more comfortable in the process.
+Finding a comfortable nursing position can be challenging while getting used to breastfeeding.
+Make sure to have a supportive nursing pillow nearby to prop up your baby and make yourself more comfortable.

 7. Plenty of snacks and water

-Nursing mothers are often hungry and thirsty as soon as the baby starts to nurse.
+Nursing mothers are often hungry and thirsty when the baby starts to nurse.
 Make sure to stash plenty of nourishing snacks at your breastfeeding station and keep a large bottle of cold water nearby, too.

 8. Reusable milk storage bags